mongodb/docs-realm/source/includes/commit-process-diagram.rst

       C\ :sup:`1`),  while links to unmodified objects continue to point to the original versions (B, D).

    #.
-After validating the commit, Realm updates the realm's
+After validating the commit, Realm updates the
       pointer to the new latest version, V2.
 Realm then discards old nodes no longer connected to the tree.